xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This can be used to disable the nonce check when testing API endpoints via a REST API client.</p>
+This can be used to disable the nonce check when testing API endpoints via a REST API client.

 ### Parameters